-I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH under the supervision of Prof. Anders Rantzer since August 2019.
+I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH.

-I was a graduate research assistant at Automatic Control Laboratory (IfA) at ETH Zurich from December 2016 to January 2019, where I mainly worked on system-theoretic solutions to synchronisation problems arising in power systems consisting in particular of interconnected DC/AC converters subject to disturbances.
+I was a graduate research assistant at Automatic Control Laboratory (IfA) at ETH Zurich from December 2016 to January 2019, where I mainly worked on system-theoretic solutions to synchronisation problems arising in power systems.

 I received both my Bachelor and Master of Science degrees in Cybernetics Engineering (Technische Kybernetik) from University of Stuttgart in Germany in 2013 and 2016.
 My university studies were founded on the understanding of dynamical systems and rooted in the mathematical theory of control.

-My research interests are related to theory of modelling and control of networked systems or the so-called multi-agent systems.
+My research interests are related to the theory of modelling and control of networked systems with application to control of converters in power systems.

-I am excited and curious about related engineering applications: power systems, social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).
+I am always excited and curious about related engineering applications: social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).

 News and events

 - March 2021: a new preprint entitled "Cost design in applications of optimal control" is submitted for review in collaboration with Prof. Anders Rantzer.

 - January 2021: a new preprint entitled "Optimal control for power converters based on phase-angle feedback" is submitted for review in collaboration with Dr. Emma Tegling.